dreamcatcher-tech/network/Inbox/2024-12-09 1236 artifact as context without execution.md

 >[!danger] Depends:

-If we avoid the parallel execution component,
+If we avoid the parallel execution component, then we can make artifact just be a large git repo.

 Then could we implement everything we aim for using a different llm provider backend ?